Nico15037/fancy-discord-github-commits/README.md

   //the (painful) end

   -----
-  CAN SKIP - side notes (aka reasons why I cry at night)
+  CAN SKIP - side notes/reasons why I cry at night

     • gamers I gotta be real I don't know where to find an actual list of these I literally brute forced it and made the embed print the entire payload with all variables so I could find what I want